michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 4. Whosoever therefore humbleth himself as this child, he shall be greatest in the kingdom of heaven.

-5. And whosoever shall receivesuch asare like this child in my name, he receiveth me.
+5. And whosoever shall receive

-6. And every one that shall offend one of these little ones who believe in me, to him it had been better that the mill-stone of an assThat is, the stone of a mill worked by an ass or mule. were hung to his neck, and himself plunged into the depths of the sea.
+6. And every one that shall offend one of these little ones who believe in me, to him it had been better that the mill-stone of an ass

 7. Woe to the world from causes of offence! for it is unavoidable that causes of offence will come;

-8. but woe to the man by whomBy whose hand. the causes of offence shall come!
-If, then, thine hand or thy foot shall be a cause of offence to thee, cut it off, and cast it from thee; for it is good for thee that thou enter into lifeLives. lame or mutilated; and not that, having two hands or two feet, thou fall into the fire of eternity.
+8. but woe to the man by whom

-9. And if thine eye be a cause of offence to thee, dig it out, and cast it from thee; good (it is) for thee that with one eye thou enter into life;Lives. and not that, having two eyes, thou fall into the gihâna of fire.
+9. And if thine eye be a cause of offence to thee, dig it out, and cast it from thee; good (it is) for thee that with one eye thou enter into life;

 10. See that you contemn not one of these little ones: for I say unto you that their angels in all time are beholding the face of my Father who is in heaven.